- Guide to Breast Cancer

 Another important risk factor is having first-degree relatives (mother, sister, or daughter) with breast cancer or male relatives with prostate cancer.
 The risk is especially higher if both the mother and sister have had breast cancers, if the cancers in first-degree relatives occurred early in life (before age 50), or if the cancers in these relatives were found in both breasts.
 Having a male relative with breast cancer and having both relatives with breast and ovarian cancers also increase a woman's risk of developing breast cancer.
 Families with multiple members with other cancers may have a genetic defect leading to a higher risk of breast cancer.

-Women who have inherited defective BRCA1, BRCA2, p53, and DNA repair genes have an increased risk of developing breast cancer, sometimes at early ages, as discussed previously.
+Women who have inherited defective BRCA1, BRCA2, p53, and other DNA repair genes have an increased risk of developing breast cancer, sometimes at early ages, as discussed previously.
 But even in the absence of one of the known predisposing genetic defects, a strong family history may signify an increased risk because of genetic or environmental factors that are specific to that particular family.
 For example, increased risk in families could be due to exposure to similar environmental toxins in some cases.

 Previous breast cancer